Is Debt Direct Portfolio Management Harassing you?

 Free Case Review, you will never be charged legal fees.
 We will respond within 15 minutes via text or email.

 Is Debt Direct Portfolio Management Harassing you?
 Debt collectors employ various tactics in their debt pursuits.
 Some of these tactics are lawful while some are unlawful and unfair to the consumer.
 Most times, debt collectors are only interested and concerned about getting money from you and not your comfort or peace, so, they do not mind making numerous calls to your phone and intimidating you with abusive words.
-They can even go as far as calling and harassing your friends and family about alleged consumer debt.
+They can even go as far as calling and harassing your friends and family about alleged consumer debt, often suggesting debt settlement or credit counseling.
 If you are experiencing any of the above, it is not peculiar to you.
 Many people have and are experiencing the same dilemma.
+You might also consider requesting debt validation to ensure the debt is legitimate.

 Although debt collectors are legal agencies who have the job of pursuing debts, they are not untouchable or unstoppable.
 When a debt collector goes too far, they can be stopped.
 Debt collectors who harass and threaten debtors are violating the FDCPA and thus should not be tolerated.